 – Benoit Mandelbrot

-From a sheaf of Carl Sagan’s notes intended for a book that he and his wife never had the chance to write:
+From a sheaf of Carl Sagan’s notes intended for an unfinished book:

 “Why does something exist rather than nothing?
 For ‘nothing’ is simpler than ‘something.’
 Now this sufficient reason for the existence of the Universe…which has no need of any other reason…must be a necessary being, else we should not have a sufficient reason with which we could stop.” – Gottfried Wilhelm Leibniz